-(h) During the year ended December 31, 2018, Granite entered into a settlement agreement related to a land use matter for a property in Ontario, Canada.
-Granite was awarded a settlement amount of \$2.3 million of which \$1.4 million was received during 2018 and the remaining balance was collected in January 2019.
+(g) During the year ended December 31, 2019, Granite incurred \$2.7 million of real estate land transfer tax associated with an internal reorganization.
+During the year ended December 31, 2018, Granite entered into a settlement agreement related to a land use matter for a property in Ontario, Canada and was awarded a settlement amount of \$2.3 million.